islexu/DeformableObjectGrasping/README.md

 ## Overview

-The DeformableObjectGrasping extension enhances the capabilities of robotic arms in the Omniverse Isaac Sim, focusing on interactions with deformable objects.
-This extension provides a customizable simulation environment to optimize robotic grasping mechanisms in virtual scenarios, aiding developers and researchers.
+The goal of this project is to create a highly customizable simulation environment for a robotic arm to grasp soft objects.
+For example, let the robotic arm grasp a flexible cup filled with water like a human.

 ## Installation